 Heading initialisation completes once the system has determined a heading using one of its several methods.
 The conditions required to determine a heading depend upon the heading source being used, see 7.4 Heading Sources.
 The default heading source is dual antenna, which will initialise the heading to a high accuracy within several minutes of power on assuming that both antennas are connected with an unobstructed view of the sky.

 The system can be stationary or moving during this initialisation.
 If velocity heading is enabled and the vehicle is moving, this will be very fast.
-If the system is hot-starting then it will use the heading from the heading from when it was last switched off as the starting heading until another source becomes available.
+If the system hot-starts, the last known heading value will be used.
+However, in order for the Heading Filter to initialise, the system must have a valid heading source.